 Since regular attendance is a critical factor in student success, students at the college are expected to attend all sessions of each class in which they are enrolled.
 Students may not pass the class if they miss more than two weeks of class.
 Since this class meets three times a week, students should not exceed 6 absences for the semester.
-If a student exceeds the limit on absences, the instructor will notify the student via email that he or she has been dropped.
-Students are still responsible to go into Web Advisor and withdraw themselves from the class, in order not to receive an F.
+If a student exceeds the limit on absences before Week 10, the instructor will notify the student via email that he or she has been dropped.
+If excessive absences occur after Week 10, a student will fail the course.